-ASU’s vice president for student affairs and enrollment management reviews the decisions of the Office of Housing and Residential Programs when an appeal is made by a student whose request for an exemption has been denied.
+ASU’s Vice President for Student Affairs reviews the decisions of the Office of Housing and Residential Programs when an appeal is made by a student whose request for an exemption has been denied.

-You should not make off-campus housing arrangements until you receive written notification from the Office of Housing and Residential Programs stating that your request for exemption has been approved.
+Students should not make off-campus housing arrangements until they receive written notification from the Office of Housing and Residential Programs stating that their request for exemption or appeal has been approved.

 A student who gives false information concerning housing will be subject to disciplinary action, including possible suspension from the university.
-A student found to be living off campus without approval from the Office of Housing and Residential Programs will be notified through their ASU student email account to move on campus.
-If this is not accomplished within ten (10) class days, the director of Housing and Residential Programs will initiate disciplinary action.
+A student found to be living off-campus without approval from the Office of Housing and Residential Programs will be reported to the Dean of Students Office and will be subject to the Student Conduct process.